Foxes: Coexisting with Wildlife

 Foxes are common throughout San Diego County and will probably just move on.

-• Keep dog food inside, secure all trash cans (eliminate trash odors too), remove fruit, clean up bird feeders and clear brush piles from property.
+- Keep pet food inside, secure all trash cans and do your best to remove odors, remove any fruit that has fallen from trees, clean up bird feeders and clear brush piles from property.

-• If they are living in a wood pile or under the house or shed in the spring, they probably have babies (kits).
+- If the fox is living in a wood pile or under the house or shed in the spring, they probably have babies (kits).
 Please wait until the kits are gone in about three months.
 The family will relocate, most often before fall, then the den can be closed off without trapping animals inside.
 They often return to the same den every year.

 When does a fox need to come to the Project Wildlife Care Center?

-If you find baby foxes that are orphaned
+If you find baby foxes and think they may be orphaned